What is a Songwriter?

 Am I making a living at this songwriting, no, I am not.
 Am I stopping the world in its tracks with my insights, again, of course not.
 Nor, do I ever expect to do so, however, can I stop writing songs?
 No. Not likely.
 I have no control over the thoughts and ideas.
 My life simply squeezes them out and I enjoy the process, when I’m doing nothing I’m writing songs.
 I guess that makes it my hobby, but really it’s not even that, it’s me, I can’t not do it.
 That is the heart of the matter…I can’t not do it.

-As luck would have it there’s also been a few nice words written about my work as well.
+As luck would have it there’s also been a few nice words written about my work as well. here's my first RPM review!
 I'm written up as Alive Underground (band name), also as a Lone Rider and as a storyteller!
 Go figure!

 I’m no Bob Dylan but I am a songwriter.